Connor Shields: Career

+Motherwell

 On 27 May 2021, Shields signed a three-year deal with Scottish Premiership club Motherwell.
 He scored his first goal for the club on 20 November 2021, in a 2–0 home win against Heart of Midlothian.

 On 31 January 2023, Shields joined Scottish Championship club Queen's Park on loan until the end of the season.

+On 26 July 2023, Motherwell announced that Shields had left the club to join Indian Super League club Chennaiyin FC.